 Explanation: Nylon 6,6 shows very good mechanical properties.
 It is due to strong intermolecular bonds.
 These are hydrogen bonds.

 Explanation: Intermolecular bonding forces are strong in nylon 6,6.
-It is because hydrogen bonding.
+It is because of hydrogen bonding.
 That’s why nylon 6,6 has higher crystallinity than PE.

 Explanation: On crystallization of polymers, interatomic forces become more effective between chains.
-It causes decrease in density.
+It causes a decrease in density.
 So low density PE have less crystallinity.

 Sanfoundry Global Education & Learning Series – Mechanical Behaviour & Testing of Materials.